jarronshih/jarronshih.github.io/others/legacy/interview question/interview_question.md

 - postive
 ```
 learn thing fast: new things, creative things is interesting for me,
-according to my experice I not only like it and also good at it. , EX: aws boot volume
+according to my experience I not only like it and also good at it. , EX: aws boot volume

 working in speed and accuracy, : PoC, aws boot, sap integration

-Basic knowlegdge to security and learn fast.
+Basic knowledge to security and learn fast.
 ```

 ### Q: Do you have any Question?
-- important, dont ask stupit question.
+- important, don't ask stupid question.
 - Demonstrate your interest in the employer.
 ```
 1. I would like to know what project we focus on in US team.